lupyuen/lupyuen.github.io/src/display.md

 _What's inside an ST7789 Command?_

-An ST779 Command consists of...
+An ST7789 Command consists of...

 1.  __1 byte__ for the __Command Code__, followed by...

 1. __0 or more bytes__ for the __Command Parameters__

-We'll transmit an ST7789 Command like so...
+We transmit an ST7789 Command by calling `write_command`...

 ```c
 //  Define the ST7789 Command Code (1 byte: 0x33)